 I'm passing the winter by crafting tales as they occur to me.
 I'm enjoying the short story form a great deal, especially since Alley Cat has ceded the chair at the computer desk back to me.
 He and his sister (Thalia) remain active, alert, and curious.
 I can relate.

-31 DECEMBER 2015: Click here for information about my screenplay The Marsh Wolf, which placed in the top 50 (out of nearly 1,600 entries) in The Launch Pad contest this year:
+31 DECEMBER 2015: My screenplay The Marsh Wolf placed in the top 50 in The Launch Pad Feature Competition.

 I enjoyed a productive year in 2015: my short story The Vampire Costume got published in a horror fiction anthology titled Corpus Deluxe (paperback and Kindle editions are now available at Amazon).
 I also lined up another tale for publication: A Huff Motel Halloween shall appear in Robbed of Sleep Volume 4.
 I've been on a prose fiction kick lately and have a few other yarns out to potential publishers.